PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/1-stair-step/README.md

 }
 ```

-For more informations, as well as mockups servers, sample response & request data, you can directly head to our API Reference which explores in great detail how to use the endpoint [here](https://prestashop-billing.stoplight.io/docs/api-gateway/533ffe47d3f3a-set-the-quantity-of-a-subscription-item)
+For more information, as well as mockups servers, sample responses & request data, you can directly head to our API Reference which explores in great detail how to use the endpoint [here](https://prestashop-billing.stoplight.io/docs/api-gateway/533ffe47d3f3a-set-the-quantity-of-a-subscription-item)